ibm-cloud-docs/apiconnect/creating_apis.md

 16. If required, add another property name.
 If you do not require any more properties press **Enter** to finish adding the model.

-By default, a LoopBack&reg; project comes configured with an in-memory data source, suitable for development and testing.
+By default, a LoopBack; project comes configured with an in-memory data source, suitable for development and testing.
 However, at some point you'll want to connect your models to a real data source such as database server.
 Complete the following steps to add a data source:

 1. Enter the following command:
 ```